-NB: A more detailed description of the fees that may be charged can be be found in our Bailiff Fees section here
+NB: A more detailed description of the fees that may be charged can be be found in our Bailiff Fees section.

 Forms and Documentation

 An enforcement agency must use specific statutory notices when writing to you.
 All these notices are outlined in The Taking Control of Goods Regulations 2013.
-Details of all the forms and the information that must by law be provided on them can be viewed here
+Details of all the forms and the information that must by law be provided on them can be viewed on this page.

 If you are considered vulnerable.

-There is some protection under the Taking Control of Good Regulations if you are considered vulnerable.
-For example, a vehicle displaying a disabled blue badge is now exempt from being taken by a bailiff.
-Given the importance of bailiff enforcement and vulnerability, we have introduced this new page to our website
+The Taking Control of Good Regulations 2014 provide some protection for people who may be considered vulnerable.
+For example, a vehicle displaying a disabled blue badge is exempt from being taken by a bailiff.
+Given the importance of vulnerability and bailiff enforcement, we have introduced this new page to our website.

 Times of day when a Bailiff/ Enforcement Agent may visit.